ArtemGr/Sidekick/README.md

 `/r $` - List the memorized rolls.

-## You can deal cards!
+## can deal cards!

 `/r deal 3` - Deal three cards.

 `/r shuffle` - Get and shuffle a new deck.

-## We need your support
+## blog

-If you want to help the maintenance and development of the bot, and your fellow players to get better features fast, or simply want to thank me and share a cup of beer, please brave a visit to [the bot's Patreon page](https://www.patreon.com/SidekickBot)!
+Using [the Patreon page](https://www.patreon.com/SidekickBot) to share some of the news.
+The number of patrons is also an indicator of sorts for whether the bot is needed or not.

 `/r patrons` - See the list of patrons active on the current server.